For best experience please turn on javascript and use a modern browser!

 Now that you have been (un-)conditionally accepted to your programme there are some final steps to complete your enrolment.
 To help you, we have created an overview with all important information.
 You can find everything you need to arrange and know before you start your first day at the University of Amsterdam (UvA).

-Step by step guide - September 2024 intake
+Step by step guide - September 2026 intake

 • 1.
 Confirm your participation to reserve your place in the programme - ASAP

 You can confirm your participation from the moment you have been conditionally accepted to the programme.
-You reserve your place in the programme, and let the us know you would like to study with us.
+You reserve your place in the programme, and let us know you would like to study with us.
 Confirm your participation in the programme as soon as possible before the deadline stated in your email.

 How: Login to SIS, click on 'confirm' and choose one of the options.